undeMalum/portfolio/content/about/index.md

 `Football`, for instance, remains a great passion of mine, even though I can no longer play at an advanced level (see [Some Background](#some-background)).
 I enjoy improving my skills with the ball each day, finding a touch of magic in every moment.

 However, my first and most impactful sport was `karate`.
 It consumed **seven years of my earliest childhood** and shaped my personality to an incredible degree.
 Karate developed my proficiency in gymnastics, injury recovery, and body awareness.

-Through enduring physical challenges during practices and learning from tournament losses, it instilled in me a philosophy of hard work, perseverance, and a healthy acceptance of failure.
+Through enduring physical challenges during practices and learning from tournament losses, it also instilled in me a philosophy of hard work, perseverance, and a healthy acceptance of failure.
 Consistent improvement and goal-focused training enhanced my confidence in overcoming obstacles and fostered a sense of competitiveness.

 All of this thanks to just one sport.

 During winter breaks, I also indulged in `skiing`.
 Although not always possible due to its expense, I seized every opportunity to explore the slopes and enjoy the experience immensely.